leoshtika/eventkit/README.md

 git push -u origin 999-name-of-your-branch
 ```

-### 8. Open a [pull request](http://help.github.com/send-pull-requests/) against upstream
+### 8. Open a [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) against upstream
-Go to your repository on GitHub and click "Pull Request", choose your branch on the right and enter some more
-details in the comment box.
-To link the pull request to the issue put anywhere in the pull comment #999
-where 999 is the issue number.
+Go to your repository on GitHub and click "Pull Request", choose 'develop' as the base branch and your '999-name-of-your-branch' as the head branch and enter some more details in the comment box.
+To link the pull request to the issue put anywhere in the pull comment #999 where 999 is the issue number.
 Note that each pull-request should fix a single change.

 ### 9. Someone will review your code